Arnethegreat/yoshisisland-practice-hack/README.md

 - Chicken

 ### Savestates
-Press Select on controller 1 inside a level to save your current state

-Press X on controller 1 to load your state.
-Loading can be done from anywhere (but not always guaranteed to work) Hold L button while pressing X to do a full load (regenerate all terrain).
+Save your current state while in a level.

+Normal (fast) load: works while in the same level as the savestate.
+Full load: re-loads the room, regenerates all terrain.
 This can be toggled to the opposite in menu.

+Loading can be done from anywhere (but not always guaranteed to work).
 An after-load delay can be set from the debug menu.
 The byte value indicates the number of frames the game will be paused for when a savestate is finished loading.

 ### Room Reset
-Hold R while loading to reset to your last entrance.
+Reset to your last entrance.
 Your eggs and item memory is saved.

 ### Music Toggle
-Press Select on controller 2 to enable/disable.
+Enable/disable in-level music (sound effects play as normal).
 > [!NOTE]
 > Enabling it makes it play the default track for that level which might not be correct (reload fixes this)

 ### Free Movement
-Press B on controller 2 to enable/disable.
+Enable noclip.
 Holding A on controller 1 makes you move faster.
 Yoshi can't collide with terrain in this mode.

 ### File 3 Complete Save
 Hold L or R while entering File 3 to enter a fully unlocked save file.
 Note that the file 3 save can get strange (copy file over and erase it fixes this)